 America 250 commemorates the signing of the Declaration of Independence in 1776.
 In 2026, the residents of Signal Mountain, Walden, and Hamilton County can all celebrate America's birthday together.
 The Walden's Ridge Civic League (WRCL) has the honor of hosting the mountaintop community because the organization has served all of Walden's Ridge for 105 years.

-Expect an opportunity to celebrate our accomplishments as a people.
-Greet your mayor, council members, and state representatives to congress and senate.
+Expect a celebration of our accomplishments as a people.
+The Patriotic Program starts at 4 PM in the auditorium.
+Greet your mayor, council members, and state representatives.
 The program brings us all together to reflect on our community's and our nation's past, honor the contributions of Americans, and look ahead toward the future we want to create for the next generations.

-The program begins promptly at 4:00 with a welcome from Walden officials.
-Members of John Sevier Chapter Sons of the American Revolution in revolutionary uniform will present the colors for the Pledge of Allegiance.
-Daughters of the American Revolution will tell a few stories about our patriots.
+The program begins promptly at 4:00 with a welcome from Walden Vice-mayor Lizzy Schmidt.
+Members of John Sevier Chapter Sons of the American Revolution (SAR) in revolutionary uniform will present the colors for the Pledge of Allegiance led by Scouts.
+Daughters of the American Revolution (DAR) will tell a few stories about our patriots.
 Dr. Peggy Douglas will direct actors presenting a 10-minute play, "The Story of Walden's Ridge Civic League."
 A special surprise presentation and a benediction will close this part of the program before we go outside to visit the Liberty Bell and continue the party.

 As you enjoy live music from the bluegrass bands, kids of all ages can play games and ride the hay wagon.
 The inflatables invite enthusiastic jumping juniors.
 Buy a balloon and some good food (BBQ ribs!) and beverages.
 Find a seat to watch the small children play in the sand pile or on the playground.
 Admire the Antique Cars on display.
 Be sure

-to admire the new siding being installed on the Auditorium by Volunteers.
-Have a good time visiting with your neighbors
+to take a close look at the new siding being installed on the Auditorium by Volunteers.
+Have a good time visiting with your neighbors before

 evening with a musket salute as